 Eating disorders love not eating certain types of food.
-Believe me, my eating disorder would be in seventh heaven if I allowed myself to be vegan or vegetarian.
-That’s because Anorexia loves nothing more than obsessing about not eating certain types of food.
+Believe me, my eating disorder would have been in seventh heaven if I allowed myself to be vegan or vegetarian.
+That’s because anorexia loves nothing more than obsessing about not eating certain types of food.
 Vegetarianism, veganism, gluten-free, sugar-free, and all the other ways that one can acceptably restrict food nowadays give an eating disorder room to play and grow—without ever being seen or suspected.

 Vegan Diets and eating disorders.